Wall Street rallies on rate hopes, heads for winning week - KESQ

 Wall Street rallies on rate hopes, heads for winning week

-NEW YORK (AP) — Wall Street is rallying Friday amid hopes inflation may continue to cool and the Federal Reserve may ease up on its hikes to interest rates following some mixed readings on the U.S. economy.
+Wall Street is rallying Friday amid hopes inflation may continue to cool and the Federal Reserve may ease up on its interest rate hikes following some mixed readings on the U.S. economy.

 Markets worldwide got an initial jolt from the U.S. jobs report.
 On the upside for them, it showed workers’ wage gains are slowing, which could mean easing pressure on the nation’s high inflation.
 On the downside, it also showed hiring across the job market may still be too strong for the Fed’s liking, even after its fusillade of rate hikes last year.